johnrembo/johnrembo/README.md

 <details>
 <summary><h3>Boring details</h3></summary>

-	To HR people that might be interested in more dark details of persons past that others prefer not to be aware of.

-	Beleive it or not you've found just another ordinary Computer Science University graduate of 2002, that started his official career still being a student at 2000 february as a web-master (yes there those guys then).
+	To HR people that might be interested in more dark details of persons past that others prefer not to be aware of.	<br /><br />Beleive it or not you've found just another ordinary Computer Science University graduate of 2002, that started his official career still being a student at 2000 february as a web-master (yes there those guys then).
 Which failed soon me becoming more a system and database administration than a pure developer in a local bank and then in a federal communication bureau department.
 About from 2011 to 2016 even this kind of near-computer activities were dumped to try out a small building company cooperation.
 Which again mostly was a failure.
-Mostly.

-	Restarted software development career nontheless now uses both - old school deeper understanding of how the hardware works and social behavior experience in a position of a company manager.
-It occurs some of skills collected besides of programming these years now are helping to succesfully run small devops teams.

-	In nearest perspective I am intended to get engaged in more complex and long term projects that are effectively driven in the Agile way.
+Mostly. <br /><br />Restarted software development career nontheless now uses both - old school deeper understanding of how the hardware works and social behavior experience in a position of a company manager.
+It occurs some of skills collected besides of programming these years now are helping to succesfully run small devops teams.<br /><br /> In nearest perspective I am intended to get engaged in more complex and long term projects that are effectively driven in the Agile way.
 I've reached that line after which I should share more outside than evolve on my own as a specialist.
-Having such an experienced and though progressive, sociable person in your team or company will be payed back generously as quality, highly reliable and supportable software products.

-	And yeah, I know what you guys wanna hear ;P
+Having such an experienced and though progressive, sociable person in your team or company will be payed back generously as quality, highly reliable and supportable software products.<br /><br />	And yeah, I know what you guys wanna hear ;P <br /><br />PS.

-	PS.
 Do not get confused by my spelling - not a native english speaker.
 </details>

 ## Follow